deshaw/versioned-hdf5/docs/development.md

 # Development Guide

 versioned-hdf5 workflows are based on [pixi](https://pixi.sh).
-The full list of tasks and environments available can be seen in `pyproject.toml`.
+The full list of tasks and environments available can be seen in `pixi.toml`.

 ## Run tests